sheep0x/anidown/README.md

 Don't worry.
 I'm working on dantalian.rb to turn it into a frontend of Anidown.
 So you can get your easy-to-use interactive downloader back within a month or so.

-### This repo is a mirror
+### This repo has multiple mirrors
-Sadly, the mercurial-git package (Wheezy) doesn't work for me, so I have to put up with different SCMs.

-This repo is actually a Mercurial repo, and Git is only used as a tool to upload/download files to/from Github.
-That's why the commit history doesn't make sense.
+Anidown was originally hosted on Github.
+But sadly, the mercurial-git package (Wheezy) doesn't work for me, so I have to put up with different SCMs.
+The local repo is managed by Mercurial, and Git is only used as a tool to upload/download files to/from Github.
+This weird approach not only required extra labors, but also made the commit history nonsense.

-Since the Git repo doesn't keep track of the actual commits, it is not supposed to be used as a collaborative tool.
-If you want to contribute:
+Now the repo has moved to Bitbucket, but the Github is still updated for the conveniece of some people.

+If you want to contribute, Mercurial+Bitbucket is of course recommended.
+However, if you don't want to set up a Bitbucket account just to submit a few changes, you can:

-1. upload your code and send me a pull request, or
+1. upload your code to Github and send me a pull request, or

 2. send me a patch

-Sorry for the inconvenience.

-I plan to move the repo to [Bitbucket.org](https://bitbucket.org/), so that things will get easier.

-If you know how to fix the mercurial-git bug or have any good suggestions about a better workaround, please tell me.
+and I'll merge your changes manually.